dj0abr/OpenDVM/README.md

    * Your callsign
    * Your DMR ID (if required, click the link below the DMR ID field to open the DMR database)
    * Set Duplex = 0 (set to 1 ONLY if you are using a repeater board)
    * Set RX and TX frequencies.
-It is highly recommended to use differet RX and TX frequencies, otherwise you may experience issues with older D-Star Transceivers
+For **Hotspots use the same RX and TX frequency**, otherwise DMR networking will not work.
+For **Repeaters use different RX and TX frequencies**.
    * Enter your Brandmeister password (as configured in SelfCare on the BM Dashboard)
    * Enter the Config Password (default: setuppassword).
 You can define your own password by editing the file save_config.php (you find it in folder: ./gui/html, after editing copy it to /var/www/html).
    * Click "SAVE"